Python Multithreaded Programming

-• Kernel Threads
+• Kernel threads

-• User-space threads or User threads
+• User-space threads

-Why Use Thread
+Why Use Threads?

-Thread Modules in Python
+Threading Modules in Python

-• py module
+• _thread module (low-level, outdated)

-• py module
+• threading module (preferred, high-level)

 Benefits of Threading

-Using a New Thread
+Creating a New Thread in Python

 Syntax: